ArchGryphon9362/teslabtapi/docs/start.md

 	}
 }
 ```
-Once you sign that message, I'll call it `signedAuthMsg`, and its signature `signedAuthSign`, and turn it into a ToVCSEC message like this, which you then serialize, prepend the length, and send to the vehicle:
+Once you sign that message, I'll call it `signedAuthMsg`, and its signature `signedAuthSign`, and turn it into a ToVCSECMessage message like this, which you then serialize, prepend the length, and send to the vehicle:
 ```
-ToVCSEC {
+ToVCSECMessage {
 	signedMessage {
 		protobufMessageAsBytes: <signedAuthMsg>
 		signature: <signedAuthSign>